tribalthirst/tribalthirst/src/ux/content/posts/a-proper-response.md

 ---
 title: "A Proper Response"
 date: "2017-07-17"
+aliases:
+  - /a-proper-response
 categories:
   - "communications"
 ---

-Having the right response to others makes collaboration much easier.
+Having the right response to others makes collaboration much easier. <!--more-->

 1. Is it constructive or destructive?
 2. Is it positive or negative?